-- To turn off TCS, press and release a, on the center stack. (☆) illuminates and the appropriate Driver Information Center (DIC) message is displayed.
-See Ride Control System Messages ⇔ 140. - To turn off both TCS and StabiliTrak, press and hold ♣, until ☑ and ♣ come on and stay on in the instrument cluster and the appropriate DIC message is displayed.
-See Ride Control System Messages ⇔ 140.
+- To turn off TCS, press and release ♣, on the center stack. illuminates and the appropriate Driver Information Center (DIC) message is displayed. - To turn off both TCS and StabiliTrak, press and hold ♣, until ຝ and ♣ come on and stay on in the instrument cluster and the appropriate DIC message is displayed.

-Press and release 2/4 to turn on both systems.
+• Press and release at to turn on both systems.